sensedeep/dynamodb-onetable/README.md

 Set the table `context` properties.
 If `merge` is true, the properties are blended with the existing context.

+#### async setSchema(schema: OneSchema)

+Set the current schema for the table instance.
+This will reset the current schema.
+If the schema parameter contains a schema.params, these will be applied and overwrite the current Table params.

+If the current table params contained function callbacks for `uuid`, `transform` or `metrics.properties` these will be retained when the new schema is applied.

+Note: This will not persist the schema to the table (Use `saveSchema` for that).

 #### async transact(operation, transaction, params = {})